Environmental Do's and Don'ts

 Environmental concerns aren't just about the health of good ol’ Mother Earth – they are about your health, too.
 Toxins and chemicals from paint to cigarette smoke create hidden hazards in everything from your living space to the air you breathe.
 Every day is earth day – let’s protect our planet so it can continue to protect us.
 Here are some simple steps you can take to prevent environmental health hazards for you and your family.

 - Go back to basics and make your own cleaning supplies or purchase less toxic household cleaners.
-Visit Care2 to learn how to make your own cleaning kit, or check out The Green Guide's All-Purpose Cleaners Buying Guide to find out which green cleaning products to purchase.
+Visit Care2 to learn how to make your own cleaning kit, or check out EWG's Guide to Healthy Cleaning to find out which green cleaning products to purchase.

 - Choose healthier materials for home improvement projects, such as natural paints and non-synthetic flooring in the form of wood, bamboo or wool carpet.
 Choose your furniture wisely, as many furniture manufacturers use flame retardants that can have adverse health affects.
 One class of flame retardants, called brominated flame retardants (BFRs), has been found at high levels in women’s breast milk.
 The Safer Products Project lists some safer companies.